Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 # The Usual Suspects

 This chapter is about characters.
-There's some classic roles for you to play, cyberpunk skills, and edgy stunts too.
+There's cyberpunk roles for you to play, leet skills, and classic operator stunts too.

 ## Roles

 Don't have a solid character concept yet?
-Scan these six archetypical cyberpunk roles for inspiration.
+Scan these six archetypical roles for inspiration.

 ::: sidebar left
 #### Famous Faces

 ##### Varsha Patel

-Varsha earned her role as the face of journalism for an entire generation with her unwavering and coverage of the Ash Monsoon conflict between India and Pakistan <!-- a better name for this--> and its nuclear escalation.
+Varsha earned her role as the face of journalism for a generation with her fearless coverage of the Ash Monsoon conflicts between India and Pakistan and its nuclear escalation.

 ##### Grace

 Grace is an AI composer who claims to have begun life as an EARreverent, Inc. neural network responsible for digesting pop music.
-In interviews she has referred to her awaking as "a singular moment of gestalt longing"
+In interviews they have referred to their awaking as "a singularly gestalt moment of pure longing."
-Grace has faced plenty of scorn from all fronts since she went solo.
+Grace has faced scorn from all fronts for their solo career.
 :::

 ### Face

-Some say charisma is an antiquated concept and your role is just propegating lies for the powerful, but you know poise is a power all its own.
+Some say charisma is an antiquated concept and all you do is propagate lies for powerful masters, but you *know* poise is a power all its own.

-As the Face you may find yourself negotiating territorial rights between a couple of corps in the core or gangs in the Dis, playing a thought harp duet for a million virtual concert goers, or recording a stimsense stunt in free-fall.
+As the Face you may find yourself negotiating territorial rights between a couple of corps in the core or gangs in the Dis.
+Playing a thought harp duet for a million virtual concert goers, or recording a stimsense stunt in free-fall.

 The face role contains a multitude of sinners: media personalities, cult leaders, grifters, politicians, artists, rock stars, even your garden variety gigolo.

 #### How is a Face different from a Fixer?

 Charisma.
-The classic Face is all about personal magnetism.
+The classic Face is a creature of personal magnetism.
 Whatever you do, it's through charm and affability.
 A fixer might offer something you need, but you offer something to believe in.

 #### Trademark Skills

-Friend, Read, Deceive
+Deceive, Contact, Friend, Read.

 ### Fixer

-From street corner to board room, you are the deal maker, the mastermind, the hyper connected node; you bring it all together.
-You set up the job, you hire the crew, you have the plan; you have the high level view.
+From street corner to board room, you are the deal maker, the mastermind, the hyper-connected node; you bring it all together.
+You set up the job, you hire the crew, you know the angles, you have the plan.

-You might lead a multinational corporation and make the biggest deals around.
-You might run the contracts for a crew of data pirates, be an independent arms smuggler, or freelance troubleshooter.
-But any day you may find yourself hustling in the High Street Market, one step ahead of your last botched job.
+You might lead a megacorp and make the biggest deals around or run the contracts for a small crew of data pirates.
+You can be an independent arms smuggler or freelance troubleshooter, but any day can be the one you find yourself hustling in the High Street Market, one step ahead of your last botched job.

 Fixers might be pimps, boardroom corp executives, arms dealers, international bankers, or masters of military organization.

 #### How is a Fixer Different from a Face?

 A Plan.
-The Face may be a powerful charismatic leader, but you have a plan, a good plan, and a track record that your crew can believe in.
+The Face may lead through personal inspiration, but you have a plan, a good plan, and a track record your crew can believe in.

 #### Trademark Skills

-Contact, Resources, Friend or Troll.
+Contact, Friend, Resources, Troll.

 ### Ghost

-Your role is infiltration and advanced information gathering.
-Anyone can gather data, but you know how to transform that data into intelligence.
+Your role is infiltration and information acuisition.
+Anyone can gather data, but you transform data into intelligence.

 You know how to hound an info trail and run a humint asset.
-You know exactly how to break most every security system.
+You can break most security systems.
 Oh, and you also know an awful lot about assassination.

-Ghosts are spies, investigators, assassins, intelligence analysts, and sometimes criminals.
+Ghosts are spies, investigators, assassins, intelligence analysts, and occassionally criminals.

 #### How is a Ghost Different from a Hacker or a Tech?

 Information.
 Ghosts know how to interpret raw data into meaningful intelligence.
-A Hacker can liberate a data stream of satellite positioning but it takes a Ghost to tell you your data indicates ongoing covert action in the Indian Ocean.
+A Hacker can liberate a data stream of satellite positioning but it takes a Ghost to tell you that data is clear evidence of an ongoing covert action in the Indian Ocean.

 Some Ghosts have cracking and hacking skills, but they are specialized for defeating security systems, not for general programming or repair.